Make one paid email verification request in five minutes

 - Growth: $79 for 25,000 credits ($3.16 per 1,000)

 Volume pricing is available on request.
-There is no free tier and no free plan on either path; the $0.01 x402 call is the trial, by design, since free tiers tend to attract list-cleaning abuse rather than real evaluation.
+There is no free tier and no free plan on either path; the standard $0.01 x402 call is the trial, while repeat wallet usage earns rates down to $0.006.

 Is x402 cheaper than a credit pack or a competitor?

-Against dashboard-first competitors, entry pricing runs higher: ZeroBounce starts around $8.00 per 1,000 and Kickbox around $10.00 per 1,000, both for status-field output rather than a send decision.
-MillionVerifier is priced lower, around $0.59-$2.50 per 1,000, and is the better choice if your job is a one-shot cleaning of a large scraped list rather than a live, per-send check.
+Against dashboard-first competitors, entry pricing runs higher: ZeroBounce starts around $9.90 per 1,000 on subscription (or $19.50 pay-as-you-go) and Kickbox around $10.00 per 1,000, all for status-field output rather than a send decision.
+MillionVerifier runs from $3.90 per 1,000 at entry down to $0.45 per 1,000 at 1M volume and is the better choice if your job is a one-shot cleaning of a large scraped list rather than a live, per-send check.
+To project costs for your own list across x402, credit packs, and competitors, use the cost calculator.

-- Cache re-verification: re-checking the same address within 72 hours returns
+- Cache re-verification: an eligible lookup of the same normalized address and strictness within 72 hours, with

 When is x402 verification not the right fit?